exercism/julia/exercises/concept/robot-revolution/.docs/hints.md

 - Remember, it is the *second* column of the matrix which indicates orientation.
 - This can be checked with a dot product.
 - It might be helpful to normalize the vectors.
+- In case of floating point discrepancies, the orientation only needs to be [approximately][isapprox-ref] equal to around `~1e-7`.
 - The following identity could be helpful: `x⋅y = ||x||*||y||cos(θ)` where [`||x|| = norm(x)`][norm-ref]

 ## 4. Robot Body Coordinates